 Now I am also aware that not everyone will spend the time and money to get said advice so here are some tips if you decide to try this.
 I will only give one example because most frequently I see this offered as a detox (here are some safer detox methods):

-- Only use certified organic essential oils for ingestion.
+- Only use therapeutic essential oils from reputable companies for ingestion.
 There are no ifs, ands, or buts here.
-And my apologies to Doterra and Young Living, your oils do not meet that standard.
+And my apologies to Doterra and Young Living reps out there, both of your oils meet that standard, as well as a few others like Mountain Rose Herbs, and Plant Therapy.
 (I understand that statement may rub some the wrong way, however from a clinical standpoint it is what it is.
 You can comment but please keep them respectful and evidence-based.)

 - Place 1 drop of oil in a veggie capsule and add a carrier oil.
 It is critical to get this past the mucosa.